benfielding74/apprentice-portfolio/content/posts/self-led-learning-examples/index.md

 ### AWS Certified Cloud Practioner Exam Preparation path

 This is a Pluralsight course designed to prepare you for AWS Cloud Certification with a mix of videos, exercise material and labs to give you an overview of the cloud services AWS offers.
-The labs covered setting up an s3 bucket for static web hosting, configuring an EC2 instance as a web server and setting up users with IAM.
+The labs covered setting up an s3 bucket for static web hosting, configuring an EC2 instance as a web server and setting up users with IAM.[(*K25*)]({{< ref "/posts/work-mapping-table#K25">}})

 ![AWS architecture](aws_sec_and_arc.jpeg)